 Creating a book proposal that adequately meets this challenge therefore requires highly skilled and time-consuming effort.
-My rate is $75 per hour, working from upfront renewable retainers.
+My standard rate is $75 an hour, working from upfront renewable retainers of $3,750 (covering 50 hours); and the total cost of a 80-110 page book proposal is typically 2-3 retainers, or $7,500-$11,250.
 That's very reasonable if you're serious about getting published to communicate your message to a mass audience, enhance your reputation, and/or push your career to the next level.

 When you land a publisher you'll